mongodb-js/compass/README.md

 ### Working on Plugins

 Most of the plugins have their own development environment so you can work on them in isolation.
-If you want to work on plugin without running the whole Compass application, you can run `npm run start` in the plugin directory, either with the help of `lerna` or `npm workspaces`.
-For example to start compass-connect plugin locally you can run `npm run start --workspace @mongodb-js/compass-connect` or `npx lerna run start --scope @mongodb-js/compass-connect --stream`.
+If you want to work on a plugin without running the whole Compass application, you can run `npm run start` in the plugin directory (such as at the top of the `compass/packages/compass-connect` directory), either with the help of `lerna` or `npm workspaces`.
+For example, to start `compass-connect` plugin locally, you can either run `npm run start --workspace @mongodb-js/compass-connect` from the top of `compass` directory, run `npx lerna run start --scope @mongodb-js/compass-connect --stream` from anywhere in the `compass` directory, or run `npm run start` from the top of the `compass/packages/compass-connect` directory.
+Same approaches will work for any other workspace-specific script.
+If you want to run commands like `test` or `check` only for one specific workspace in the repository, you can use any of the methods described above.
+As an example, to run all tests in one plugin that you are working on such as the `compass-connect` plugin, you can run `npm run test` from the top of the `compass/packages/compass-connect` directory.

 If you want to see your changes applied in Compass, you might need to rebuild plugins that you changed with the `compile` command.
 Instead of manually writing out the `scope` you might want to use `lerna --since` filter to rebuild everything since your local or origin `HEAD` of the git history: `npx lerna run compile --stream --since origin/HEAD`.
 Restarting or hard-reloading (Shift+CMD+R) Compass after compilation is finished should apply your changes.

 In addition to running lerna commands directly, there are a few convenient npm scripts for working with packages:

 - `npm run compile-changed` will compile all plugins and their dependants changed since `origin/HEAD`
-- `npm run test-changed` will run tests in all packages and their dependants changed since `origin/HEAD`
+- `npm run test-changed` will run tests in all packages and their dependants changed since `origin/HEAD`.
 - `npm run check-changed` will run `eslint` and `depcheck` validation in all packages (ignoring dependants) changed since `origin/HEAD`

 ### Caveats